 The nature of poverty which pertains in rural areas creates possible child truancy due to idleness which may in effect result in child labour.
 An impoverished woman would certainly not be in a position to prevent her children from engaging in undesirable practices because of the inability to provide basic care for them.
 Hence financial empowerment of women in rural community is a key ingredient to the fight against child labour.

 Beside financial empowerment, women’s mental capacity should be developed.
-It would enable them to realise the important role they play in this fight.
+It will enable them to realise the important role they play in this fight.
 This could be achieved with capacity building using effective communication tools.
 The aim should be to replace crude and subservient thinking with self-confidence and an urge for personal and community development.
 Empowerment for change can only be achieved with a positive mindset and a “can do” spirit.

 Cocoa Life is an international agency launched in 2012 which operates in six cocoa growing countries including Ghana.
 The agency’s aim is to empower cocoa farmers and to eventually create improved living standards in cocoa communities.
 In Ghana, Cocoa Life focuses on training regarding cocoa farm maintenance and issues related to the prevention of child labor.
 In recognizing the important role of women in curbing child labor, one of the agency’s objective is to empower women at household and community level.
 Empowered women understand and ensure the development needs of children are met, and would also push for their children to remain in school